Replay Beta

 Replay3

-Generally, the edit action will not immediately affect the background process.
-The initially requested data retrieval process will be completed for a snapshot of the SLO at the time of its creation, and the results of that retrieval may or may not be shown for the edited SLO.
+Generally, editing isn't immediately affect the background process.
+The initially launched Replay will be completed for a snapshot of the SLO at the time of its creation, and the results of that retrieval may or may not be shown for the edited SLO.

 The result depends on what fields you edit: